guardian/support-frontend/support-models/README.md

 #### What’s the `summary` field on `GuardianAgentsCoverage`?

 So far it seems to always be empty: what does it mean?

-#### Is it right that the postcode returned for each agent in the /coverage list is the same?

-Or should it match the postcode returned from the /agents endpoint?

 #### How often does the list of agents change?
 Can an agent suddenly stop being valid?